bhargavapranjali/shopify/README.md

 # shopify

-This custom app is used to retrieve information related to an order such as Stock Availability Status, Payment Status, Fulfillment Status, Return Status corresponding to a given order using Order Id.
+This custom app is used to retrieve information such as Stock Availability Status, Payment Status, Fulfillment Status, Return Status corresponding to a given order using Order Id.

 **Steps to create a testing environment for the custom app**